Who is eligible and who can apply?

 Who provides the services?

-- The Department of State Health Services runs the Texas WIC program and provides funds to agencies across the state who run local WIC offices.
+- Texas Health and Human Services runs the Texas WIC program and provides funds to agencies across the state who run local WIC offices.
 All kinds of agencies offer WIC services such as local health departments, county and city agencies, migrant health centers, community action agencies, and hospitals.

 - Many local offices are open in the evenings and on Saturdays so that clients do not have to miss work.